lwvmobile/dsd-fme/README.md

 ## Manual Install

 First, install dependency packages.
-This guide will assume you are using Ubuntu 20.04 based distros.
+This guide will assume you are using Debian/Ubuntu based distros.
 Check your package manager for equivalent packages if different.
-PortAudio is not used in this build!

 ```
 sudo apt update